Service Learning, Volunteerism & Community Engagement

 As the catalyst that can spark lifelong commitment to the community, service and volunteerism are at the core of the civic engagement movement at Mount Wachusett Community College.
-In collaboration with the MWCC Student Life Office and a wide variety of community partners, a diverse range of service opportunities are offered for community-minded individuals and groups each year.
-The Brewer Center assists in connecting interested individuals or groups with nonprofits in the region looking for support or volunteerism.
+In collaboration with a wide variety of community partners, a diverse range of service opportunities are offered for community-minded students and student groups each year.
+The Brewer Center assists in connecting the college community with nonprofits and community-based organizations in the region to address community needs.
 Projects take place both on and off campus.
+Students are also able to design their own community impact projects, with the opportunity to apply for funding in support of the project.

 For more information, visit the student page of the Brewer Center's website